chizzletaz/BakeAndBinge/README.md

 ## **Service Level**

 ### **Colors**
-To ensure that colours match well, I've choosen to use the colours of Materialize.
+To ensure that colours match well, I've chosen to use the colours of Materialize.
 In food, bright colours signify flavours such as sweets and desserts - pink is expecially associated with baking and sweets.
 Therefore the main colour is pink.
 As a contrasting colour I've chosen green.

 ![colourB&B](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/coloursB&B.png)